dtiefling/dshaders/drunkshaders/readme.txt

 BG2EE with 2.6-series patch.
 As it's all about engine, mods such as EET are compatible by default.

+This works on the PC platforms, with multiple operating systems.
+Some or all of the other platforms are too different when it comes to technical choices, like using SDL rather than OpenGL.
+Shaders would not make much sense on such devices.

 **Note:** Some settings in the game may indirectly disable some features of this mod.
 On Windows platform, you should **disable** "Alternate Renderer" in the graphic options of the games in order to see anything that this mod